 Until such time as appropriate corrective actions are undertaken by staff and the results of those corrections reviewed by the CMA, this CAP will remain open.
 As some of the necessary steps to correct findings require further institutional monitoring, closure may take as long as three months.
-Follow-up assessment by the CMA will most likely take place through an on-site evaluation.
+Follow-up assessment by the CMA will most likely take place through an off-site evaluation but the option remains open to conduct an on-site assessment.